 Medical care mistakes are responsible for at least 250,000 patient deaths in the United States each year.
 While all medical procedures and treatment options carry a potential risk of injury and death, a “never event” is a life-threatening error that is the product of gross human negligence.
 Unfortunately, all it takes is one fatigued, inexperienced, or negligent doctor to change the course of a patient’s life forever.
 In fact, a new study published in The BMJ, “Prevalence, severity, and nature of preventable patient harm across medical care settings: systematic review and meta-analysis,” alleges that 5% of all patients – about 1 out of 20 – suffer preventable patient harm in hospital settings, and that 12% of these cases result in permanent disability or death.

 There are 4 Types of Medical Never Events:

 - Communication errors

 - Equipment failures

-In Florida, a plaintiff only has 2 years to file a medical malpractice claim and bring their case to court.
+Due to Florida’s statute of limitations, a plaintiff only has 2 years to file a medical malpractice claim and bring their case to court.
 This countdown starts ticking on the date of the incident or upon the moment an injury should have been discovered.
 Of course, this policy extends to 4 years if there is fraud connected to the act of malpractice, or if the plaintiff is under 8 years old.

 - Operating on the wrong body part.